Everything You Need to Be Successful Breastfeeding After a C-Section

 This Nursing and Pumping Bra from Kindred Bravely is the best invention for moms who need to switch between the two.
 (Or if you pump from one side while feeding from the other.)
 It’s also comfortable and supportive.

-Use Acacia15 to get 15% off any order from Kindred Bravely.
-They have tons of great items that I love.
-See more of my specific recommendations in What to Wear After a C-Section.
+See more of my specific clothing recommendations in What to Wear After a C-Section.

 4. A Nipple Shield